kodecocodes/swift-algorithm-club/AVL Tree/README.markdown

 * *RotationSubtree* - subtree of the *Pivot* upon the side of rotation
 * *OppositeSubtree* - subtree of the *Pivot* opposite the side of rotation

+Let take an example of balancing the unbalanced tree using *Right* (clockwise direction) rotation:

 ![Rotation1](Images/RotationStep1.jpg) ![Rotation2](Images/RotationStep2.jpg) ![Rotation3](Images/RotationStep3.jpg)

-The steps of rotation on the example image could be described by following:
+The steps of rotation could be described by following:

 1. Assign the *RotationSubtree* as a new *OppositeSubtree* for the *Root*;
 2. Assign the *Root* as a new *RotationSubtree* for the *Pivot*;